Jpinka/backend-spring2020-jessica/README.md

 # backend-spring2020-jessica
-Class assignments and projects for Ed
+Class assignments and projects for Eduardo